lfaucheux/PyLUCCBA/README.md

 ### A note on the compensatory rate

-We may wonder under which discount rate the two approaches of annualization – uniform *versus* differentiated – would lead to the same carbon profitability (CP) over the project horizon.
+We may wonder under which discount rate the two approaches of annualization – uniform *versus* differentiated – would lead to the same NPV over the project horizon.
 To do so, we have to use another object that is defined in `PyLUCCBA`, namely `CBAParametersEndogenizer`.
 Let's continue our example and instantiate it:

     >>> gen = cc.CBAParametersEndogenizer(CBACalculator_instance = cba)

-With `gen` in hand, we can now determine which discount rate equalizes our two CPs, as follows:
+With `gen` in hand, we can now determine which discount rate equalizes our two NPVs, as follows:

     >>> cba_eq = gen.endo_disc_rate_which_eqs_NPV_total_unif_co2_flows_traj_to_NPV_total_diff_co2_flows_traj
     ---- a_parameter_which_solves_soc_chosen_CRF_constrained sol=[0.52418009]